 - Student-athlete interns research health topics specific to student-athletes and created a series of posters hung in team locker rooms.
 Program description and many poster examples are available.

 Student Athlete Mentor (SAM) Program - University of Virginia

-- A Student-Athlete Mentor serves as a peer to peer resource to other students on his or her team to help prevent substance abuse.
-SAMs receive valuable training in alcohol and other drug abuse prevention throughout the year and learn to use educational and professional resources to support their efforts.
+- The Student Athlete Mentor (SAM) Program is the primary substance abuse prevention program in the Athletics Department.
+SAMs serve as peer to peer team resources to help prevent substance abuse.
+SAMs receive training in alcohol and other drug abuse prevention throughout the year and learn to use educational and professional resources to support their efforts.